diwiii/viksieni/README.md

-We have issue with AppServiceProvider and getting data from database before database is created

-The Impossible Foreign Key!
-BTW you cannot add foreignt key on table that is not created!

 Name or Slug must be unique or we will get errors

-Laravel composer izmanto lai izveidotu piemēram formas, lai nav manuali jātaisa blade faili katram inputam
+Laravel composer izmanto lai izveidotu piemēram formas, lai nav manuali jātaisa blade faili katram inputam is kinda fixed: We have issue with AppServiceProvider and getting data from database before database is created

-Ze Category

 todo:
 PageController should be SiteController or even LANDINGcontroller